 Homer Laughlin launched an enthusiastic Fiesta advertising campaign that ran from 1939 to 1943 introducing the dish line to many American homes.
-It’s also interesting to note that red-colored Fiesta was removed from the line in 1943 due to some of the chemicals used to produce the glaze being funneled to bomb production during World War II.
+It is also interesting to note that red-colored Fiesta was removed from the line in 1943 due to some of the chemicals used to produce the glaze were needed for bomb production during World War II.

 Fiesta’s Varied Colors

 From the time of introduction through the early 1970s, Fiesta was made in 14 different colors for the regular lines.
 Special promotions occasionally included other colors.
-They can often be used to date Fiesta pieces since certain hues were produced for very limited periods.
+The color of the dinnerware is an indicator used to date Fiesta pieces since certain hues were produced for very limited periods.

-Other trendy colors produced from 1969 to 1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970 to 1972), and turf green (olive in color).
+Other trendy colors produced from 1969 to 1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970 to 1972), and turf green (olive green).
 A variety of new colors have been introduced since 1986 when the line went back into production and many of these are still available today.

 How to Tell Old From New

-New Fiesta colors, as noted above, were added over time and others were retired.
-For instance, three of the original colors – light green, cobalt blue, and ivory – were retired in 1951.
+New Fiesta colors have been added and retired over time.
+For instance, three of the original colors—light green, cobalt blue, and ivory—were retired in 1951.
 The 1969 redesign saw the introduction of antique gold and turf green, which were only in production through 1972.
 Some Fiesta colors were made throughout production and similar ones are still being made today.
-The hue of a piece may be the first indicator of age but it’s usually necessary to look at secondary clues to make sure your Fiesta is old.
+The hue of a piece may be the first indicator of age but it is usually necessary to look at secondary clues to determine if your Fiesta is old.